Enable Theme and Plugin Editor on Wordpress MU

-If you have installed Wordpress MU and like to have the theme editor and plugin editor for easy customization of themes and plugin from dashboard (like normal wordpress), then here is the customization technique to get the same.
-For those who are new to Wordpress MU, there is no provision for tabs as “Theme Editor” under Appearance section and “Plugin Editor” under Plugins section on Dashboard in WPMU.
+If you have installed WordPress MU and like to have the theme editor and plugin editor for easy customization of themes and plugin from dashboard (like normal wordpress), then here is the customization technique to get the same.
+For those who are new to WordPress MU, there is no provision for tabs as “Theme Editor” under Appearance section and “Plugin Editor” under Plugins section on Dashboard in WPMU.

 To get the theme editor panel in WPMU, follow the below steps,